jefponte/lumen-api-example/02-api-with-db/README.md

     }
 }
 ```

-7. Execute php artisan migrate to create your tables.
+6. Execute php artisan migrate to create your tables.

         php ./artisan migrate

-8. Create the models to mapping the fields like this:
+7. Create the models to mapping the fields like this /app/Movie.php

-        ./app/Movie.php

 ```php
 namespace App\Models;